coolq4s/server-lnx/zerotier/setup-zerotier.md

 ZeroTier is free limited secure VPN software, free user can manage 25 network node.
 This tool can access to remote any network like IP camera, Server, NAS, IoT.
-To route between ZeroTier Network and Physical Networks Armbian Server in any SBC like OrangePi/RasPi/STB B860H, you can follow this step
+To route between ZeroTier Network and Physical Networks Armbian Server in any SBC like OrangePi/RasPi/STB B860H, you can follow this step.

 ### Pre-Require :
 - Linux Server